 - Inverted in the Rocky pinball machine; it features two pairs of flippers, named "Left Jab", "Right Hook", "Left Hook", and "Right Jab".

-- In Super Paper Mario, when Mr. L mocks Count Bleck's other flunkies in a cutscene, an angry O'Chunks offers to introduce him to "Fist Jr. an' his wee pal, Slappie!"
+- Super Paper Mario: When Mr. L mocks Count Bleck's other flunkies in a cutscene, an angry O'Chunks offers to introduce him to "Fist Jr. an' his wee pal, Slappie!"

-- In Team Fortress 2 the Heavy's fists are his default melee weapon and can be named like all other weapons allowing this trope to be invoked by the players.
+- Team Fortress 2: The Heavy's fists are his default melee weapon and can be named like all other weapons allowing this trope to be invoked by the players.

 Coach Z: Whaddya mean, I'm the green Bubs?
 If anything, you're the orange Coach Z!

-Bubs: The first person to call me "the orange Coach Z" is gonna get a free consultation with my friends Jacoby (balls up his left fist) and Meyers! (balls up his right fist)
+Bubs: The next person to call me "the orange Coach Z" is gonna get a free consultation with my friends Jacoby (balls up his left fist) and Meyers! (balls up his right fist)

-- Helga from Hey Arnold!, meanwhile, has "Old Betsy and the Five Avengers."
+- Hey Arnold!: Helga has "Old Betsy and the Five Avengers."

 Harold: Old who, and a the five what?